-d) Inspect the traverse gearbox and motor.
+- c) Examine the drive pinions and shafts, cross shaft, and pinion shaft bearings.
+Check pinions for gear tooth wear and proper alignment with wheel gear.
+Drive pinions must be replaced as sets and should be replaced along with the drive wheels.
+The pinion shaft bearings are sealed for life and should be replaced at any sign of mechanical wear or lubricant leakage. - d) Inspect the traverse gearbox(s) and motor(s).
 Look for signs of rough operation, mechanical damage or lubricant leaks.
-Inspect the hollow bore and keyed cross shaft for wear.
-Verify that all bolts that hold the gearbox to the trolley frame (and torque arm) and the four bolts that hold traverse motor to the gearbox are all present and tight.
+Inspect the hollow bore of reducer(s) and cross shaft for wear.
+Verify that all bolts that hold the gearbox to the trolley frame (and torque arm) and the four bolts that hold the traverse motor(s) to the gearbox(s) are all present and tight.
 Replace and tighten as necessary.
 The factory recommends complete replacement of the traverse gearbox.
 However, gearbox service may be available from your local authorized SHAWBOX repair center.